jwthiesing/FIGS/README.md

-# FIGS — Forecasting Intensity Guidance for Severe weather
+# FIGS — Forecasting Intensity Guidance System

 A gradient-boosted-tree severe-weather model in the style of [nadocast](https://github.com/brianhempel/nadocast), in Python, trained on